coq/coq/doc/sphinx/addendum/type-classes.rst

 .. note::
-   The mode declaration "!" states that ``EqDec A`` class constraints can only be resolved when the index ``A`` is not an existential variable, preventing typeclass resolution to arbitrarily choose an instance in those cases.
+   The mode declaration "!" states that ``EqDec A`` class constraints can only be resolved when the index ``A`` is not an existential variable, preventing typeclass resolution from arbitrarily choosing an instance in those cases.
 An even stricter choice is the mode "+" which prevents resolution if an existential variable appears at any position in ``A``, not just at the head.